opeco17/poetry-audit-plugin/README.md

 ## Installation

-The easiest way to install the `export` plugin is via the `plugin add` command of Poetry.
+The easiest way to install the `audit` plugin is via the `plugin add` command of Poetry.

 ```bash
 poetry plugin add poetry-audit-plugin